-Your Valenta 7 roaster comes mostly assembled.
-The following instructions will help youcomplete the assembly process correctly.
+Your Valenta 15 roaster comes mostly assembled.
+The following instructions will help you complete the assembly process correctly.

 Before you start the assembly process you must select a suitable location for the Roaster and Blower System.
-The Blower System can be installed in any location within 10 feet of the Roaster including on the other side of a wall.
-You may prefer this installation method if the noise is an issue.
-The customer must supply the 5" rigid ducting for outside venting.
-If you decide to put the Blower System in a different location additional vent pipe and fittings will be required.
+The customer must supply all rigid ducting for the venting except for the fittings provided by Coffee Crafters (see page 20 for more details).
 Make sure to check with local codes for venting requirements as noted in the ventilation installation section of this manual.
 When correctly installed, the exhaust gas temperature will not exceed 170° Fahrenheit.